Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Tags: xml.sequenceOffset=280

-#@SECTION: 0..1
+0..1

 ref Record layout for this data object.

 Tags: xml.sequenceOffset=290

-#@SECTION: 0..1 aggr This element speciﬁes the frequency in which the
-object involved shall be or is called or calculated.
+0..1 aggr This element speciﬁes the frequency in which the object involved shall be or is called or calculated.
 This timing can be collected from the task in which write access processes to the variable run.
 But